Spring Forward festival will take place on 23–25 March 2018 in Sofia, Bulgaria, hosted by our Partner Derida Dance Centre.

 Aerowaves artist profile: Núria Guiu Sagarra — Likes

 Nass (Les Gens)

 First you will hear the rhythm, immemorial and haunting.
 On these beats, seven male dancers come together, mixing hip hop and traditional dance patterns.
-Between communion and violence, 'Nass' explores the permanent ebullition of Moroccan society, modern and rooted in tradition.
+Amid communion and violence, 'Nass' takes you to the streets of Morocco where modernity and traditions meet.

 Aerowaves artist profile: Fouad Boussouf - Compagnie Massala — Nass (Les Gens)

 How do you look at music?
-Opus brings on stage a human ensemble, in which each performers become an instrument.
+Opus brings on stage a human ensemble, in which each performer becomes an instrument.
 An attempt to investigate our automatic response to hearing music, this quartet first teaches you how to look at it, and then draws you into its immaculate world that will remove you from the everyday.